 History & Culture

-From the sacred Temple to the remnants of Fort, delve into the fascinating history that has shaped this coastal gem over millennia.
+From the sacred Temple to the remnants of Fort Frederick, delve into the fascinating history that has shaped this coastal gem over millennia.

 Trincomalee: A Tapestry of History and Culture